-Producers of Z mushrooms which are grown by recycling by-products like coffee pulp and dried maize stalks.
+Producers of Z mushrooms, grown by recycling by-products like coffee pulp and dried maize stalks.

 This Community Conservation Enterprise (CCE) is made up of three members, all from the same family.
 In mid-2020 they decided to resume their organisational effort to produce Z mushrooms, which had initially been started in 2015.
 These mushrooms are grown by recycling by-products like coffee pulp and dried maize stalks, as they are high in cellulose and sugars, the main nutritional components of the mushrooms.